harsh1495/Trivia-FSND/backend/README.md

 ### DELETE ```"/questions/<question_id>"```

-- Delete a question from the list of questions.
+- Delete a question from the list of questions
-- Request Arguments: Question Id.
+- Request arguments: <question_id>
-- Returns: true if successfully deleted, removes the question from the frontend and returns all questions as above.
+- Returns: true if successfully deleted, removes the question from the frontend and returns all questions as above

 #### Sample Response